nklabs/libnklabs/doc/nkchecked.md

 This module implements a simple single file store in flash memory.
 This is useful for cases where a full filesystem is not needed.
 It is used by nkdbase to locate the serialized database in flash memory.

-It is also used by nkymodem to locate the transferred file into flash memory.
+See also [nkdirect](nkdirect.md) to treat a region of flash memory as a file, but without any header.

 ## Files